International Freight Gateways

 Truck and rail transport most of the U.S. bidirectional

 freight with Canada and Mexico.
-Goods carried by truck were largely responsible for the 94.5 percent increase in
+Goods carried by truck were largely responsible

-the value of freight from Mexico between 2000 and 2019.
-While trade via pipeline with these two
+and 2023.
+While trade via pipeline with these two countries increased markedly,

 Number of incoming trucks, trains, and loaded containers crossing the

-U.S-Mexico and U.S-Canada borders
+U.S.-Mexico and U.S-Canada borders

 A large number of trucks and trains carry goods from Mexico

-States from Mexico, representing a doubling in the number of loaded containers entering the
+times the number of loaded containers entering the United States from Mexico in

-United States from Mexico in 2000.
-In contrast, the number of incoming
+2000.
+In contrast, the number of

-trucks and loaded containers on
+incoming trucks and loaded containers on trucks from Canada declined by 22.0

-trucks from Canada declined by 20.4 and 18.2 percent, respectively, while incoming loaded
+and 22.2 percent, respectively, while incoming loaded rail containers increased

-percent over the same period.
+by 38.9 percent over the same period.

 Recommended citation